struharv/rt-muse/README.md

-rt-bench
+rt-muse
 ========

-`rt-bench` is a fork of [rt-app](https://github.com/gbagnoli/rt-app) developed by [Juri Lelli](https://github.com/jlelli) and [Giacomo Bagnoli](https://github.com/gbagnoli).
+`rt-muse` is a fork of [rt-app](https://github.com/gbagnoli/rt-app) developed by [Juri Lelli](https://github.com/jlelli) and [Giacomo Bagnoli](https://github.com/gbagnoli).
 It aims to be a scheduler benchmarking tool.
-The main idea behind `rt-bench` is to close the gap between theory and implementation in Linux scheduling by exposing the real-time characteristics of existing scheduling policies.
+The main idea behind `rt-muse` is to close the gap between theory and implementation in Linux scheduling by exposing the real-time characteristics of existing scheduling policies.

 ### Dependencies, configuration and execution

-We suggest to execute `rt-bench` with UDP sockets communication.
+We suggest to execute `rt-muse` with UDP sockets communication.
 To do so, one needs two machines, **launcher** and **target**.
 A test is then launched from the launcher machine and executed on the target machine.

 The **launcher** machine needs to be equipped with:
 * [trace-cmd](http://lwn.net/Articles/410200/)
 * [octave](https://www.gnu.org/software/octave/)
-* the `rt-bench` code that can be cloned from the github repository
+* the `rt-muse` code that can be cloned from the github repository
 * an IP-address that is reachable from the target machine

 The **target** machine needs to be equipped with: